Small Business Loan Calculator

 Frequently Asked Questions

-What interest rate can I expect on a small business loan?
+What interest rate can I expect on a small business loan in 2026?

-Small business loan rates vary widely based on the lender and loan type.
-SBA 7(a) loans currently range from 6% to 9%, while traditional bank loans may be 7-10%.
-Online lenders often charge 8-30% depending on your creditworthiness and business history.
+Small business loan rates vary widely.
+SBA 7(a) loans range from 6% to 9%, traditional bank loans from 5% to 10% for well-qualified businesses, and online lenders from 8% to 30% depending on creditworthiness and funding speed.
 Your revenue, time in business, and credit score are key factors.

 How does payment frequency affect my total loan cost?

-More frequent payments (e.g., biweekly instead of monthly) reduce total interest because the principal balance decreases faster.
-Biweekly payments effectively add one extra monthly payment per year, which can shave months off your loan term and save hundreds to thousands in interest.
+More frequent payments reduce total interest because the principal balance decreases faster.
+Bi-weekly payments (26/year) effectively add one extra monthly payment per year, which can shave months off the term and save hundreds in interest on a $50,000 loan.

 What is a good loan term for a small business loan?